The author is a guitarist and bassist with over 35 years of experience as a musician.

 SX Ursa 1 vs Squier Precision Bass

-On first glace the SX Ursa 1 looks an awful lot like a Fender Precision Bass.
+On first glance the SX Ursa 1 looks an awful lot like a Fender Precision Bass.
 Actually, on second glance it does too.
 But there are a few subtle differences in the design, most notably the headstock shape.

 Fender’s headstock designs are trademarked, so you won’t see their designs on other guitars or basses made by major companies.
-Obviously the headstock is only aesthetic (though there are some true tone freaks who refuse to believe this) so let’s get down to some more important areas of the SX design.
+Obviously, the headstock is only aesthetic (though there are some true tone freaks who refuse to believe this) so let’s get down to some more important areas of the SX design.

 Rondo’s website notes that the Ursa one is built with a solid alder body.
 Alder is typical tonewood used on Fender instruments, but we might expect a bass at such a low price as the SX to use something like a cheap unnamed laminate.

 They don’t, and this is a big plus for SX.
 An even bigger plus would be if they used one-piece bodies, but based on my research it appears the lower-level basses are more likely three-piece bodies.